 Why is My Face Mask Causing Acne?

 Acne is an age old problem.
-It’s taken on new meaning thanks to social distancing.
-If you combine face masks with hot weather, you get the perfect recipe for “Macne” or “Maskne”.
+It’s taken on new meaning thanks to social distancing and masks.
+If you spend extended periods of time with a face mask, you have the perfect recipe for “Macne” or “Maskne”.
 Here’s all you need to know to keep your face from breaking out from mask coverings:

 What Causes Maskne / Macne?